-Pujols saluted after HR for Angels vs hometown Cards in loss
+Pujols curtain call HR for Angels vs hometown Cards in loss

 Angels: RHP Trevor Cahill (right elbow inflammation) is almost ready to return to the active roster.
 Manager Brad Ausmus would not commit to whether he will return to the starting rotation or pitch out of the bullpen.

 Cardinals: INF Jedd Gyorko will undergo a minor arthroscopic procedure on his right wrist on Monday.
-Cardinals manager Mike Shildt says there is no structural damage and that Gyorko’s recovery from his wrist surgery should coincide with his return from his calf injury that has kept him on the injured list since June 8.
+Shildt says there is no structural damage and that Gyorko’s recovery from his wrist surgery should coincide with his return from his calf injury that has kept him on the injured list since June 8.

 UP NEXT